 New Curcumin Extract Found to Counteract Inflammation At the Transcriptional Level

 The Rhema Group, a leading nutraceutical formulator and manufacturer to global markets, has partnered with Biologic Pharmamedical Research, a private biomedical research organization, to bring to market patent-protected formulations with BDMC levels elevated to 30% under the trade name Curcumin BDM30™.
-Both companies are working together to use Cavaleri’s patent-pending research to develop new evidence-based curcumin-drug and supplement designs for the functional food and nutraceutical industry.
+Both companies are working together to use Cavaleri’s patented research to develop new evidence-based curcumin-drug and supplement designs for the functional food and nutraceutical industry.
 This inflection is expected to change how curcumin is prescribed in the future to help improve lives.